Catbells Walk Lake District

 After spending some time marvelling at the views, it’s time to make your descent.
 You can either go back the way you came or follow my map for a slight change of scenery.

-As you approach the fork, take the left-hand footpath and follow the trail until you’re on the eastern edge of Catbells.
-Eventually, you will see signs for Hawes End.
+The map route continues south of the Catbells summit and follows a rocky footpath downhill.
+As you approach the fork, take the left-hand footpath and follow the trail until you see signs for Hawes End.

 Circular Catbells Walk from Keswick